myDRR and allows you to edit your data directly in myDBR. myDBR offers different kind of data editing:

 The report that is doing the actual updating can either reject the update and return the original value or simply update the new value.

 The report gets all the parameters specified in

 dbr.editable-call and an additional parameter for the value.

-The last parameter for the editing procedure is automatically populated by the value of edited field.
+The last parameter for the editing procedure is automatically populated by the value of the edited field.
 You can name the parameter as you like (inValue in the example).

 CREATE PROCEDURE sp_DBR_update_crosstable( inCategory int, inWeek int, inValue float ) BEGIN /* Check the data */ if (inValue>0) then /* Accept the update, no need to return a value */ update film_budget set budget = inValue where category_id=inCategory and payment_week=inWeek; else /* Reject the update, return the original value */ select budget from film_budget where category_id=inCategory and payment_week=inWeek; end if; END